Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Carson Kelly At The Plate

-- Kelly is batting .224 with three doubles, a home run and seven walks.
+- Kelly is hitting .224 with three doubles, a home run and seven walks.

 - He has hit a home run in one of 35 games, and in 0.9% of his plate appearances.

-- Kelly has driven in a run in five games this year (14.3%), including one multiple-RBI game.

-- He has scored in six of 35 games so far this season.
+- He has scored in six of 35 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.